timid-angel/wanderbeam/README.md

 ![Summary](images/summary.png)

 Thank you for exploring the project!
-For more details, please refer to the documentation or contact the project maintainers.
+For more details, please contact the project maintainers.